 Official certification of completion of approved fire academy work must be sent to Enrollment Services.
-Certification must be either an academic transcript from an accredited college or a letter on official letterhead from the fire academy.
+Certification must be either an academic transcript from an accredited college, certificate of completeion, or a letter on official letterhead from the fire academy.
 Upon completion of six hours of approved FSC courses at Jefferson State, students will be awarded credit for: